pi-josh/Mapakalamidad.ph-Flood-Report-Dashboard/README.md

 ## Analytical Questions

-1. **What are the trends in flood reports** during the specified time period (January–February) in regions affected by floods?
+1. **What is the average and distribution of flood depths** reported on MapaKalamidad.ph during January–February?
-2. **How frequently are flood incidents reported** on MapaKalamidad.ph, and what types of incidents are most commonly reported?
+2. **How does flood reporting frequency change over time** during the January–February period?
-3. **What is the geographical distribution** of flood reports in the available data, and which regions are most impacted by floods based on the API data?
+3. **Which regions reported the most flood incidents**, and what is the corresponding average flood depth for each region?
-4. **What are the patterns in response times** as indicated by the data in the system?
+4. **How does flood severity vary across different regions**?
-5. **How does the number of reports change over time** during the flood events covered by the dataset?
+5. **What is the geographical clustering of flood reports**?

 ## Repository Contents
 - **Jupyter Notebook**: The notebook focuses on data wrangling and processing the MapaKalamidad.ph API dataset to prepare it for analysis and visualization.
     - [mapakalamidad-ph-data-wrangling.ipynb](./mapakalamidad-ph-data-wrangling.ipynb)

-- **Datasets in JSON Format**: The datasets contains the report from the API
+- **Datasets in JSON Format**: The datasets contain the report from the API.
     - [reports.json](./reports.json): contains the current reports
     - [archive.json](./archive.json): contains archival reports from January to February
     - [cleaned.json](./cleaned.json): contains the cleaned archival reports